roman-gravit/Git-Manual/README.md

   Get all config file entries:  ``` git config --list [--global | --local | --system] ```

-## 5.1 What is a “.gitingnore” file
+## 5.1 What is a “.gitignore” file

 Introduce file or folders to exclude from a project.
 These files will not be affected by Git commands bit will be exist in working directory.